apardee/UniFFISwiftFramework/README.md

 ./build-swift.sh
 ```

-The build script itself works a reasonable guide for the steps that result in the final Swift framework, but in general the process is:
+The build script itself works as a reasonable guide for the steps that result in the final Swift framework, but in general the process is:

 1. Build the Rust project with `cargo build`.
 2. Generate Swift bindings to the project with UniFFI `bindgen`.